top of page

 Inventory Tags (Computer Generated)

-Most ERP Business Software systems allow users to create their tags for the inventory count.
-If you are using the tag method, this is by far the better way to go.
-By printing the tags in advance, you will eliminate all handwriting except for count information such as counter, quantity, and any other needed count date information.
+Most ERP Business Software systems allow users to create custom tags for inventory counts.
+If you are using the tag method, this is the best approach.
+By printing the tags in advance, you eliminate all handwriting except for count information such as counter, quantity, and any other necessary count date information.
 The tag number, SKU number, description, location, and Unit of Measure (UOM) are all pre-printed on the tag.

 Computer-generated tags come in two formats: Dot Matrix and Laser.
-It may be challenging to find a dot matrix printer these days, but they are still available and used or reconditioned.
-Laser two-part forms can be expensive, but consider the cost, wasted time, and errors with manually hand-written tags above.
+Although finding a dot matrix printer might be problematic these days, they are still available and can be used or reconditioned.
+Laser two-part forms can be costly, but consider the expense, wasted time, and errors associated with the manually hand-written tags above.

 computer inventory tags